The Classics Reader

 • how to cause the information bubbles to disappear (e.g., as soon as the cursor leaves the word, or making them more persistent, by requiring a click on the icon that closes the info bubble);

-• if the words are to be shown underlined (as in the above image) or against a yellow background (as if emphasized by a highlighter pen); etc.
+• if the words are to be shown underlined (as in the above image) and in which color, or painted against a colored background (as if emphasized by a highlighter pen) and in which color.

 All the above options are effected through the settings icon , which appears at the upper-right corner of the Classic Reader’s pages.